abdrahmansoltan/Learning-Notes/Git/02-Github.md

 - The `git push` command takes:

   - the shortname of the remote repository you want to send commits to
+    - recommended as if you have more than 1 remote branch connected to the local repo, then you need to specify the remote branch to push to
-  - the name of the branch that has the commits you want to send
+  - The name of the branch that has the commits you want to send
+    - usually the name of the remote branch is `origin`

 ```bash
 # send commits from a local repository to a remote repository.